LTV: How to calculate lifetime valueLast edited: Aug 24, 2022

 Note, customer lifespan calculations vary for different types of businesses.
 For a SaaS product that relies on fixed contracts, the lifespan ends when a customer fails to renew their contract.
 For a consumer app, however, the product team will have to figure out when they consider a customer to have churned (for example, after 2 weeks of no recorded activity).

 Customer Acquisition Cost

 Customer acquisition cost, often called CAC, is the average amount you spend on acquiring a customer, and includes everything from marketing and advertising to sign up incentives,( for example, a $10 Amazon gift card).
 This article can help you understand the intricacies and nuances of calculating CAC.

-Once you have the above information, calculating CLV is easy.
-Just multiply your average purchase value with your average gross margin, purchase frequency, and customer lifespan.
+Once you have the above information, it is easy to calculate the lifetime value of a customer.
+Just multiply your average purchase value by your average gross margin, purchase frequency, and customer lifespan.
 Finally, subtract your cost of acquisition.

 CLV = (Average Purchase Value × Gross Margin × Purchase Frequency × Customer Lifespan) – CAC

 For example, if your product is a $10 a month subscription service with an average gross margin of 70% and you spend $20 to acquire a customer with a lifespan of 60 months (or 5 years), your customer lifetime value calculation would look like this:

 CLV= ($10/month × 0.7 × 12 months/year × 5 years) – $20 = $400